Our Dogs

 Tinker-belle

-Tinker is a black labrador – still a playful puppy but has been in training as a Therapy Dog since arriving at her forever home.
+Tinker is a black Labrador – still a young dog but has been in training as a Therapy Dog since arriving at her forever home.
 She loves cuddles, is calm, confident, and gentle with people.
 She enjoys visiting little people at schools and nurseries but is equally as good with the frail and/or elderly.
 Despite her young age – she loves nothing more than curling up on someone’s lap or beside them on a bed or couch.

 When not at work, Tinker loves to play with her sister Dottie (another black labrador) – particularly if the play involves water.
 She also enjoys stealing fruit and veg from her owner’s garden!